Algarve-Tourist.com

 The best independent guide to the Algarve

-Finding a peaceful corner here requires no great effort, only a little local knowledge.
+The good news is that finding a peaceful corner here requires no great effort, only a little local knowledge.
 The hectic energy stays concentrated in a handful of resort towns.
-Travel a few kilometres inland or along the coast in either direction, and the atmosphere shifts.
-In the smaller villages, mornings begin with the sound of fishing boats heading out or church bells marking the hour, not the drone of traffic or the bass from beach bars.
+Travel a few kilometres inland or along the coast in either direction, and the atmosphere shifts noticeably.
+In the smaller villages, mornings begin with the sound of fishing boats heading out or church bells marking the hour, not the drone of traffic or bass from beach bars.

-Timing matters.
+Timing matters too.
 The peak months of July and August bring crowds that can double the region's population, filling roads and beaches alike.
 The shoulder seasons offer a far better experience: spring (April to June) delivers warm weather, wildflowers across the clifftops, and quiet trails.
 Autumn (September to October) brings calmer seas, softer light, and the freedom to sit alone in a village café watching the afternoon drift by.
+It was autumn that my parents chose for their long stay in Tavira, and it suited them perfectly.

 The following map highlights the most peaceful towns and villages across the Algarve.
 You will find a detailed look at what makes each location special in the sections below